 Be aware of your needs and constraints

 - Software-as-a-Service vs in-house systems: Cloud-based solutions may reduce the risk of data loss but increase the cost.
+However, FinOps solutions can help optimize cloud costs.

 - Compatible with existing systems: To get the best results, software should be able to integrate with existing company systems like CRM or ERP to get the most accurate data.